yousefelassal/quote-cron/README.md

 > The journey of a thousand miles begins with one step.

 > You learn to speak by speaking, to study by studying, to run by running, to work by working; in just the same way, you learn to love by loving.

+> If I had only known, I would have been a locksmith.